APHIS Withdraws 2008 Proposal to Amend Regulation of GE Organisms

 APHIS’ current regulations over GE organisms are published at 7 C.F.R.
 Part 340, consistent with the agency’s authority to regulate “plant pest” organisms under the Plant Protection Act (PPA).
 When originally issued in 1987, these regulations addressed most of the then-existing genetic engineering technologies, which frequently involved the use of modified plant pests such as Agrobacterium to transfer new genes to plants.

 However, as APHIS explained in its 2008 proposal, technological advances had “led to the possibility of developing GE organisms that do not fit within the plant pest definition, but may cause environmental or other types of physical harm or damage covered by the definition of noxious weed in the PPA.”
 73 Fed.
 Reg.
 60008, 60011 (Oct.
 9, 2008).
 Accordingly, APHIS proposed to expand the scope of its regulatory program beyond plant pests, consistent with its additional PPA authority over noxious weeds.
-The proposal also sought to eliminate the program’s separate notification procedure for the introduction of eligible GE organisms without a permit, and instead would have placed all Part 340 authorizations under a single, comprehensive permitting procedure.
+The proposal also seeks to eliminate the program’s separate notification procedure for the introduction of eligible GE organisms without a permit, and instead would have placed all Part 340 authorizations under a single, comprehensive permitting procedure.
 Notably, APHIS’ 2008 proposal did not suggest any changes to the definition of the term “genetic engineering” itself, which is defined under Part 340 to mean “the genetic modification of organisms by recombinant DNA techniques.”

 Withdrawal of the Proposal and Next Steps